diogormsf/apps-list/README.md

 npm run dev
 ```

-After that serve the Angular app to open a browser instance with the app running.
+After that, in a new terminal instance, serve the Angular app to open a browser instance with the app running.

 ```bash
 cd angular-apps-list